Parinya-Siri/snake-game-ai/README.md

 Numpy

 ## Usage
-Run DQL.py to train the model.
-The Q-learning parameters and game settings like board size and snake sensors can be adjusted in game.py.
+Adjust the Q-learning parameters and train the model using DQL.py.
+The game settings like board size and snake sensors can be adjusted in game.py.

 ## Future Enhancements
 Expanding the snake's sensory inputs to include all grid statuses within a 3-block radius.